KrisAirdancer/vidya-clone/README.md

 - [CSS Positioning Tutorial, The Net Ninja](https://www.youtube.com/watch?v=k4taTzkhzHc)
     - This might be helpful for getting the navbar to sit on top of other elements.
 - [The Net Ninja, Full React Tutorial](https://www.youtube.com/watch?v=j942wKiXFu8&list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d)

+# Work Log

+- [10/18/2022]
+    - Broke the TrackList.js component out into two separate components: TrackList.js and TrackInfo.js.
+- [10/16/2022]
+    - The navigation bar is complete, the backend server is setup (The frontend also has its own server.
+Not sure how?), and dummy tracks data (dummyData.js) has been added to test the tracks list on the frontend.
+    - Need to:
+        - Setup the draggable controls box (play, pause, skip track, etc.)
+        - Figure out how to get the backend (.NET server) to serve the React.js frontend.
+        - Figure out how to serve audio files from the backend to the frontend.
+What does putting them into the "public" directory do?
+Do they automatically get an API or is the whole public directory served to, and downloaded by, the frontend when the page loads?